kensanata/just-halberds/Knives.md

 When the players handled Urs, Claudia realised she hadn’t prepared much for Ulrike.
 What sort magic did she have?
 No time to roll dice.
 That would have to come later.
-So a quick look at the [list](#gaining-talents) and she jotted down Healing, Sleep, Doors, Plants, Brewing, Charm, Diplomacy, Illusion, Literacy – classic Passive and Manipulative careers.
+So a quick look at the [list](#gaining-talents) and she jotted down Heal, Sleep, Doors, Plants, Brew, Charm, Diplomacy, Illusion, Literacy – classic Passive and Manipulative careers.

 After the game, Claudia picks Ulrike’s age, say 50.
 So we have about